 I lived on a small family farm near Invercargill, New Zealand for about 3 weeks.
 I learned how to milk a goat by hand, and it became one of my morning tasks.

 I took this photo of my new friends on a dairy farm in Riverton, New Zealand, where I volunteered for two weeks.
 After training me and my friend, the owners left for a vacation, leaving us to run the farm without them.
 There were about 100 cows.
 We woke up at 5 AM for the morning milking, then had the rest of the day free until about 4 PM to repeat the process.
-I fed the cows to distract them from the uncomfortable milking machines, and sometimes dodged pee and poop while trying to extract their milk.
+We fed the cows to distract them from the uncomfortable milking machines, and sometimes dodged pee and poop while trying to extract their milk.
 (After I realized how dirty and unethical the milking process is, I decided to stop drinking milk.)

 I fed this baby cow whose name was Jack, who was later killed for veal (baby cow).